InnovateForVegas/ov-my-muni/README.md

 There is no compelling reason to require a particular approach across the board.
 There will be cases where a native application, requiring installation from a vendor application store somewhere, makes sense.

 For the most part, though, a no-install-required approach may make adoption easier, and will make bug fixes and feature changes more easily deployed to users who may or may not be willing to track a rapid or diverse development cycle.
-To insure the broadest compatibility and least-obtrustive user experience, a web-first (plain HTML to progressive web application) is probably preferabe.
+To insure the broadest compatibility and least-obtrusive user experience, a web-first (plain HTML to progressive web application) is probably preferable.
 There is no hard rule here, though.

 ### Accessibility